Course Length: 5 days

 This course is designed for repair designers, technicians, mechanics, leads or supervisors who want to further their education in repairs of advanced composite structures.
 This class presents more challenging damage assessment and repair challenges than those presented in our Phase 2 course.

-Because of the complexity of the repairs and the advanced skills that are required, this course is only being offered to students that have either graduated from our R-2 Composite Structures: Damage Repair-Phase 2 repair course or have comparable industry experience.
+Because of the complexity of the repairs and the advanced skills that are required, this course is only being offered to students that have either graduated from our R-2 Composite Structures: Damage Repair-Phase 2 repair course or have comparable training or industry experience.

 The student-teams will be subjected to realistic composite components that have sustained damage to large areas or complex features that will entail extensive evaluation and repair.
 The students will be tasked with creating an appropriate repair plan using standard repair procedures and creative processing schemes.